nc-trailblazer/FHIR/README.md

 The above creates a certificate and them a keystore.
 You will need the public key for the EPIC site and you will need the keystoore for your Org.
 Note that changing the alias is what shows us in the org.

-Select import from keystore and import the jks file you created above.
+Navigate back to Certificates and Key Management and select import from keystore and import the jks file you created above.

 ![Cert Image](/images/cert.png)

-7. Now you need to sign up over at fhir,epic.com (http://epic.com/) for a sandbox account.
+7. Now you need to sign up over at fhir.epic.com (http://fhir.epic.com/) for a sandbox account.

 8. Once you have your sand box account navigate to Build Apps.